 The 30 largest airports and airlines in GermanyFurther information is provided on the 30 biggest airports in Germany.
 At Frankfurt am Main Airport alone, 100 airlines operate and serve flights to and from 239 destinations.

-The biggest national airlines is Lufthansa out of a total of 14.
-It is leading the list with 244 flight destinations.
+The biggest national airline is Lufthansa, out of the total of 13.
+It leads the list with 244 flight destinations.

 › Transport + infrastructure in Germany